ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_lungcancer/concept_model.rst

   The secondary screening target population has been included due to the client's observations of screening behaviors in the insured population that are outside of the Chinese national guidelines for screening eligibility.

-  Note: coverage rates may differ between these two screening populations, although this is not currently included in the model.
+  Note: we will assume that screening coverage among the secondary screening target population is *one half* that of screening coverage among the primary screening target population.

 *Annual* screenings should be scheduled for simulants who meet ALL of the following criteria: